Hida-Fathima/Personalized_AI_Shopping_Copilot/README.md

 * Full E-commerce UI: A complete, responsive storefront built with React to browse products, view details, and manage a cart.

 ### The AI Engine Explained:
-Our copilot is powered by advanced deep learning models, primarily leveraging the Google Gemini API.
+Our copilot is powered by advanced deep learning models, primarily leveraging the Cohere API.
 The AI operates on two parallel streams:

 + Natural Language Processing (NLP): At its core, a powerful transformer-based model interprets complex, conversational text.
 It understands nuances, context, and intent, allowing for a natural dialogue between the user and the shopping assistant.